 - In regions, highest values of homes, where 115% of the home median price surpasses 150% of the conforming lending limit, the maximum lending limit will stay at $150% of the conforming lending limit

 FHA Loan Limit On Reverse Mortgages

-HUD, has announced FHA Loans Limits on HECM reverse mortgage loans to $679,650 on higher loan amount areas.
+HUD has announced FHA Loans Limits on HECM reverse mortgage loans to $679,650 on higher loan amount areas.
 The current FHA Loan Limits on HECM is set at $626,150.
-The increase Reverse Mortgage Loan Limits took effect January 1, 2018 and is effective until December 31st, 2018.
+The increase in Reverse Mortgage Loan Limits took effect on January 1, 2018, and is effective until December 31st, 2018.
 This effective increase is 150% of the national conforming loan limit of $453,100.

-Age Versus FHA Loan Limits On Reverse Mortgages For Seniors
+Age Versus Loan Limits On Reverse Mortgages For Seniors